sec-fortress/socials/README.md

-# free-soical-site
+# Free-soical-site
-# Just Download the Files and configure the names and soicals stuff
+# Just Download the Files
+# Configure the names and soicals stuff